Faisalsaddiqui/CodeAlpha-Chatgpt-Integration/README.md

 # Chatgpt-Integration 🤖💬🌐
 ## Overview
 ChatGPT-Integration provides a seamless way to integrate a custom-trained ChatGPT model into your website.
-This feature enables you to engage with potential customers by answering their questions, providing product recommendations, and promoting your services—ultimately enhancing user experience and driving sales.
+This feature enables you to engage with potential customers by answering their questions, providing product recommendations, and promoting your services-ultimately enhancing user experience and driving sales.

 - **Features Custom Training:** Tailor the ChatGPT model to align with your products, services, and brand voice.